-We are each inextricably connected to a larger web of being that is constantly changing, evolving, and moving forward.
+I believe we are each inextricably connected to a larger web of being that is constantly changing, evolving, and moving forward.
 Each of us has a purpose or gift to contribute toward that evolution, but for a multitude of reasons, it’s easy to lose track of our gift or inspiration for being here.
-Remembering this underlying, universal connection—feeling its power and support—keeps me going, and I love helping others find this connection, whether individually or in a group.
+Remembering this underlying, universal connection—feeling its power and support—is what keeps me going, and I love to help others find this connection, whether individually or in a group.

-After years of deep training in these formal disciplines, and following my father’s death in 1990, I became ill with the mysterious syndrome called chronic fatigue.
-This led me to the realm of alternative healing, study with indigenous teachers, and a more embodied way of continuing my spiritual path, while continuing my previous training.I also recognized that I was a “sensitive,” a person with heightened physical and energetic sensitivities.
+After years of deep training in these formal disciplines, and following my father’s death in 1990, I became ill with the mysterious condition called chronic fatigue.
+This led me to the realm of alternative healing, study with indigenous teachers, and a more embodied way of working with my spiritual path, while continuing to follow my previous training.I also recognized that I was a “sensitive,” a person with heightened physical and energetic sensitivities.

 Contact me at EllenKormanMains@gmail.com